AbrahamLara/KnowMe/README.md

 # KnowMe

 This is my full stack web development project KnowMe!
 The backend to this project exists in this directory.
 This project allows for user authentication with jsonWebTokens and an emailing service for sending confirmation emails to newly registered users.
-There are still more features planned for this project.
+There are still more features/improvements planned for this project.

 * Learn more about the client side [here](client/README.md).
 * Learn more about the emailing service [here](emailing/README.md).